fraterrisus/walkthroughs/phantasie-1/index.md

 - Scroll #6 tells the story of how J.R.
 Trolkin was the traitor who informed Nikademus of the plans to defeat him and was given a castle in return.
 - Scroll #7 tells you where the nine rings are: three in Trolkin's castle, three in the temple of Dosnebia, and three "remain lost".
-- Scroll #13 points you at [Trokin's castle](#j-r-trolkins-castle), "in the western part of Gelnor near the great river."
+- Scroll #13 points you at [Trokin's castle](#jr-trolkins-castle), "in the western part of Gelnor near the great river."
 - Scroll #15 points you at the [Dosnebian temple](#dosnebian-temple), "far to the west of Starville."
 It also hints that they are "allied" with Minotaurs, and that you should "enrage the small one," whatever that means.
 Note that this is the worst wayfinding hint in the game; the Temple is closer to where you are right now than it is to Starville, albeit across a bay.

 The Box o' Items probably isn't much of an upgrade for you, but if it is, feel free to run Lord Wood's Castle a bunch of times.
 You can clear around $4k by picking up the soldier's gem and selling all the equipment, plus another $2k for running the maze.
 Run the fights in the Ogre meeting hallway and you're likely to pick up a bunch of XP and a bunch more money and items, plus the treasure in the barrels at the end.
 But money probably isn't a big deal for you right now, and if it is, you can probably go beat up the Minor Deity in Woodville instead.

 ### Phantasia

 Here comes the worst, most obnoxious tricks that _Phantasie I_ will play on you.
 Scroll #5, in describing the location of the three magic pools, listed the third as "east of the star by the mythical town of Phantasia".
 Trouble is, there's no other mention of Phantasia.
 So how are you supposed to get there?
-The manual mentions that there are 11 towns in total, so I suppose you could just cast *Transportation* several times and experiment until you find it?
+This isn't such a big deal on the Amiga, because you get a list of town names to pick from.
+On the Apple, you're stuck with the fact that the manual mentions that there are 11 towns in total, so I guess you're supposed to experiment with *Transportation* several times until you find the lost city?

 Trick #2: Phantasia works a bit like Appleton, in that you can *Transport* here but once you leave the town you can't re-enter.
 Unlike Appleton, though, Phantasia just *disappears*; your only option is to swim through the ocean to get back to the mainland, and you're restricted in which way you can do that.
 So make sure everyone's *Swim* skill is up near 100 before you try to visit.

 Trick #3: The other thing you need to do here is purchase one of the nine Magic Rings from the Armory.
 There's no actual in-game direction that tells you where this ring is.
 You just have to desperately search the Armories of every town until you find it.
 And if you're playing a copy of this game you downloaded off the Internet, there's a reasonable chance that someone bought it already and it's not even there anymore.
 Hope you didn't delete the character carrying the ring from the roster!

-Okay, with all of that being said, cast *Transportation* and dial up town #8.
-Visit the Armory and buy the Ring.
-Then Leave and go 2N 7W 3N to the Magic Pool.
+Okay, with all of that being said, cast *Transportation* and dial up the lost city.
+Visit the **Armory** (hope you have some money saved up) and buy Ring #9.
+Then **Leave** and go 2N 7W 3N to the Magic Pool.
 If you look really closely there's a water square that doesn't look like the others; that's the Pool.
 Get your stat boost and then get back to dry land and heal your weakest swimmer.

 There is impassable Ocean to the N (towards Woodville) and E (towards Hobbiton) and a mountain range to the S. The only way back is the SW corner of the map; owing to a trick of map geography, you can exit this sector but when you arrive on the next sector you're on top of an Ocean square that will prevent you from swimming back the way you came.

 Regardless, the Silver Star Inn is just SE of where you are and visible along the coast.
 J.R.
 Trolkin's castle is just S of there along the coast, but for now you probably want to head E towards Splitwater.

-If you're enjoying swimming, I recommend following the river upstream until you find the town – you'll never run into wandering monsters in the water, so apart from making sure no one dies from drowning, it's often faster and safer than walking overland.
+> **Tip:** If you're good enough at swimming that you aren't losing too many hit points, I recommend using it for all your overland travel.
+No wandering monsters or Black Knights will ever find you in the water, so apart from making sure no one dies from drowning, it's often safer than walking overland.

 At this point I recommend finding the third magic pool, SW of Trollport which is itself just a short walk from Splitwater along the road.
 Cross the mountain range to the S and hunt around for the pool, bathe in it, and then head back to Lord Wood's Castle to see the Keeper of the Magic Pools.
 He grants you the Water Rune, which completes the set (for now).